 Hitler’s Madman (1943)

 Hitler’s Madman is a 1943 World War II film about the assassination of Nazi Reinhard Heydrich and the Lidice massacre revenge taken by the Germans.
 The picture was produced by Seymour Nebenzal for PRC and Angelus Pictures, Inc. It starred Patricia Morison and featured John Carradine as Reinhard Heydrich.
 The movie’s opening credits say that Edna St. Vincent Millay’s 1942 poem, Murder of Lidice was the inspiration of the this movie and parts of the poem are read at the beginning of the film to introduce the audience to the doomed village.
+You can watch the entire film by clicking below:

 The Silent Village (1943)